-Editing clients and students have sold their books to small, mid-sized, and large publishers; others have self-published.
-Elizabeth has long urged writers to complete the artistic circle, from idea to book to readers, whether by traditional publishing or on their own.
+A writing teacher and book editor since 1988, Elizabeth Lyon is the author of half a dozen books on how to write, revise, and market novels and nonfiction.
+She has helped hundreds of writers as a book editor.
+Scores have sold their books to small, mid-sized, and large publishers; others have self-published.
+Elizabeth has long urged writers to complete the artistic circle, from conception of an idea to a finished book, whether by traditional publishing or on their own.

 The Full Story

-In 2000, Blue Heron Publishing, pivotal in the development of dozens of authors' careers, was sold to investors and soon after closed its doors.
+In 2000, Blue Heron Publishing, pivotal in the development of dozens of authors' careers, was sold to investors and soon after closing its doors.
 The rights to Nonfiction Book Proposals Anybody Can Write and The Sell Your Novel Toolkit reverted to Lyon.
 Now orphaned—no publisher, no agent—she turned to the relationships she had made with literary agents on behalf of her editing clients.
 New York literary agent Meredith Bernstein offered representation.

-Manuscript Makeover: Revision Techniques No Fiction Writer Should Ignore was published by Perigee in 2009.
+Manuscript Makeover: Revision Techniques No Fiction Writer Should Ignore was published by Perigee, an imprint of Penguin Random House in 2008.
 As Lyon's last of six books for writers, it promises to become a standard on revising fiction.

-Lyon's articles have appeared in The Writer and Writer's Digest magazines.
+Elizabeth Lyon's articles have appeared in The Writer and Writer's Digest magazines.
 The Writer's Handbook, A Complete Guide to Novel Writing, and A Guide to Literary Agents have also published her articles.
 Her essay, "Honoring the Lost Writer's of 9/11," was selected for publication in the 2004 edition of the St. Martins/Bedford Language Awareness for College Writers.